LatentFM: A Latent Flow Matching Approach for Generative Medical Image Segmentation: Experiments

 \subsection{Implementation Details}

 We implemented two main types of models: two VAE models and a conditional FM model.
 First, we employed a VAE to encode image data from the original image space into a lower-dimensional latent representation.
-In both the ISIC-2018 and CVC-ClinicDB datasets, input images had an initial resolution of \(256 \times 256\).
-Medical images were represented as \([256 \times 256 \times 3]\) and segmentation masks as \([256 \times 256 \times 1]\).
-The VAE used a base channel size of 64 with channel multipliers \([1, 2, 4]\), and each stage consisted of residual and attention blocks.
-After encoding, both the image and its corresponding mask were projected into a latent space of size \([64 \times 64 \times 3]\).
+In both the ISIC-2018 and CVC-ClinicDB datasets, the input images were RGB images.
+Therefore, all inputs were represented as \(256\times 256\times3\), and the corresponding segmentation masks were represented as $256\times256\times1$.
+The VAE used a base channel size of 64 with channel multipliers \([1,2,4]\), and each stage consisted of residual and attention blocks.
+After encoding, both the image and its corresponding mask were projected into a latent space of size \(64\times 64\times3\).
 We trained the VAE for 250 epochs with a learning rate of \(1 \times 10^{-5}\) and a batch size of 4.
-Building on these latent embeddings, we implemented a conditional latent flow-matching model using a UNet architecture with a base channel size of 64 and channel multipliers \([1, 2, 2, 4]\).
+Building on these latent embeddings, we implemented a conditional latent flow-matching model using a UNet architecture with a base channel size of 64 and channel multipliers \([1,2,2,4]\).
 Each stage again incorporated residual and attention blocks.
 We trained the model for 250 epochs with a fixed learning rate of \(1 \times 10^{-5}\).
 During inference, we performed five sampling iterations to simulate the decision variability of five clinicians, following the same protocol as MedSegDiff~\cite{wu2024medsegdiff}.
 We applied all hyperparameters consistently across both datasets.